Tag Archive for: treasurer test

 How to prepare for the Treasurer Test

 In preparation for the Treasurer Test, we recommend making the test in a quiet room where you will not be disturbed.
-There are more questions than you can answer in the time that’s available.
+There are more questions than you can answer in the available time.
 If you don’t know the answer to a question, move on to the next.
 The Treasurer Test measures knowledge, speed, productivity and accuracy.

-• Take the test in a quiet room where you will not be disturbed, as the Treasurer Test is intensive.
+• Environment: Take the test in a quiet room where you won’t be disturbed, as it requires intense concentration.

 Team Treasurer Test